The Transatlantic Slave Trade - Experience Summary

 Student Activity

-Students read about scholarly estimates of the number of Africans forced into slavery and study a map of Atlantic slave routes and volumes from 1500 to 1900.
-They complete a drag-and-drop sentence identifying where most enslaved Africans were taken from and where they were transported.
-Then, using the Voyages: Transatlantic Slave Database, they follow step-by-step directions to adjust table settings, maps, and timelines in order to answer a series of poll questions about which countries transported the most enslaved Africans, where they disembarked, and how the trade changed over time, including during the American Revolution.
-Finally, they independently explore the database, capture a screenshot of a data view that reveals an interesting insight about the slave trade, upload it to a discussion wall, and explain why the data is significant and what they learned.
+Students read about scholarly estimates of the number of Africans transported in the slave trade and examine a map of Atlantic slave routes and volumes.
+They complete a drag-and-drop sentence identifying that most enslaved Africans were taken from the west coast of Africa to the Caribbean or Brazil.
+Students then work with the Voyages: Transatlantic Slave Database, using default and adjusted settings to answer a series of poll questions about which countries transported the most enslaved Africans, which began the trade earliest, where different countries disembarked enslaved people, regional destinations within mainland North America, and how the trade changed around the time of the American Revolution.
+Finally, they independently explore the database, capture a screenshot of a data view that reveals an important insight, upload it to a discussion wall, and explain why the data is significant and what it shows about the transatlantic slave trade.

 Teacher Moves